python-trio/trio/README.rst

      rule that when implementing aclose() you need some strategy for handling cancellation?

+   - XX add a nursery fixture for pytest

+     this is a bit complicated because it requires some tight integration with trio_test...

+   - add an instrument hook for task created, task died, (task reaped?)

+   - add nursery statistics? add a task statistics method that also gives nursery statistics? "unreaped tasks" is probably a useful metric... maybe we should just count that at the runner level. right now the runner knows the set of all tasks, but not zombies.

+   - XX is there a better way to handle instrument errors than we currently do (print to stderr and carry on)?

    - make sure to @ki_protection_enabled all our __(a)exit__
      implementations.
 Including @acontextmanager! it's not enough to protect the wrapped function.
 (Or is it?
 Or maybe we need to do